starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 Note that this is the same result obtained by the call to ``get_balance``.

-Later on, at the :ref:`user authentication <user_authentication>` section, you will see :ref:`a generalization of storage variables <storage_maps>`, which allow, for example, a balance variable for each user.
+Later on, at the :ref:`user authentication <user_authentication>` section, you will see :ref:`a generalization of storage variables <storage_maps>`, which allows, for example, having a balance variable for each user.
 This will require minor adjustments to the code above, which we will review in the relevant section.